k3d-io/vscode-k3d/README.md

     }
 ```

-* `vs-kubernetes-k3d.k3d-path`: this extension will download a recent version
+* `vs-kubernetes-k3d.k3d-path`: this extension will download a recent
-of `k3d` automatically, but you can use your own binary by seting this
+version of `k3d` automatically, but you can use your own binary by
-parameter.
+seting this parameter.
+You can use OS-specific binaries by using
+`vs-kubernetes-k3d.k3d-path.{linux,mac,windows}` instead.
+* `vs-kubernetes-k3d.updateKubeconfigOnCreate`: merge the kubeconfig
+obtained after creating a new cluster into the default kubeconfig.
+* `vs-kubernetes-k3d.kubeconfig`: apply changes in this kubeconfig
+when merging configuration after creating new clusters.

 ## Development